Collections

 Despite our previous communications on [dates], this account remains unpaid.

-If we do not receive payment by this date, we will [specific consequence: pursue legal action / report to credit agencies / etc.].
+If we do not receive payment or a written response by this date, we will [specific next step: refer the account to counsel / file in small claims court / pursue available collection remedies / etc.].

 Please contact me at [phone/email] if you have questions or wish to discuss a payment arrangement.